-- implement and maintain the park, trail and open space system. - Implementation Measure 6.1.2: Conduct a Park System Inventory and Conditions Assessment to ensure playground equipment, parking lots and park amenities are maintained and replaced as part of a scheduled operations and management program. - Policy 6.2: Support public and private partnerships to help ensure the park, trail and open space system is well maintained. - Policy 6.3: Coordinate efforts between City departments and regional partners to ensure the proposed trail network is fully coordinated and implemented as envisioned. - Implementation Measure 6.3.1: Development reviews should consider the proposed trail network and neighborhood access points to ensure access to recreational amenities and trails is maintained as the community grows and changes. - Implementation Measure 6.3.2: Continue to work with Wasatch Front Regional Council for trail system funding and planning assistance. - Policy 6.4: Require developer participation in the provision of park, recreation, trails and open space. - Implementation Measure 6.4.1: Strengthen City ordinances to ensure major development projects participate in the enhancement of park and trail development. - Policy 6.5: Promote thoughtful design and maintenance practices to help ensure that the Lindon parks and recreation system is sustainable and resilient. - Implementation Measure 6.5.1: Continue to incorporate up-to-date technologies and practices to conserve water and other resources in the City's parks and recreation system and on other public landscapes.
+- implement and maintain the park, trail and open space system. - Implementation Measure 6.1.2: Conduct a Park System Inventory and Conditions Assessment to ensure playground equipment, parking lots and park amenities are maintained and replaced as part of a scheduled operations and management program. - Policy 6.2: Support public and private partnerships to help ensure the park, trail and open space system is well maintained. - Implementation Measure 6.2.1: Partner with local public schools, Weber School District, Weber State University, public agencies, community groups, volunteer organizations, and local businesses to help meet park, trail and open space needs. - Policy 6.3: Coordinate efforts between City departments and regional partners to ensure the proposed trail network is fully coordinated and implemented as envisioned. - Implementation Measure 6.3.1: Development reviews should consider the proposed trail network and neighborhood access points to ensure access to recreational amenities and trails is maintained as the community grows and changes. - Implementation Measure 6.3.2: Continue to work with Wasatch Front Regional Council for trail system funding and planning assistance. - Policy 6.4: Require developer participation in the provision of park, recreation, trails and open space. - Implementation Measure 6.4.1: Strengthen City ordinances to ensure major development projects participate in the enhancement of park and trail development. - Policy 6.5: Promote thoughtful design and maintenance practices to help ensure that the South Ogden parks and recreation system is sustainable and resilient. - Implementation Measure 6.5.1: Continue to incorporate up-to-date technologies and practices to conserve water and other resources in the City's parks and recreation system and on other public landscapes.